Date Thesis Awarded

 The algorithm is implemented in Python 3 and can be run on any computer with the imageio library installed.
 The output of the program is saved in a PNG image file, which can be used for various types of illustrations.
 This model is able to produce unique images during every run, and would significantly reduce human labor in painting stylistically similar artworks of ink bamboo paintings.

 He, Yangyang, "Procedural Generation and Rendering of Ink Bamboo Painting" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1177.